eleva/serverless-php-api-skeleton/README.md

 # Serverless API skeleton

 ## 👩🏻‍💻 Learn more
-If you want to learn more about how to use and the assumptions behind this repo, please read this article and this other article https://dev.to/ddesio/superpower-rest-api-dx-with-serverless-and-devops-best-practices-with-aws-51f6
+If you want to learn more about how to use and the assumptions behind this repo, please read this article (second of the series) https://dev.to/ddesio/superpower-rest-api-dx-with-serverless-and-devops-best-practices-on-aws-php-version-2j8j and this other article (first of the series) https://dev.to/ddesio/superpower-rest-api-dx-with-serverless-and-devops-best-practices-with-aws-51f6

 Comments, share, PRs are welcomed.